bOmBeLq/BmlCoinBundle/src/Bml/CoinBundle/README.md

 Todo
 ----
 * Better readme
-* Service classes as parameters (for easier extending)
+* Service class names as parameters (for easier extending)
 * implement all available wallet methods (getrwatransaction, listaccounts etc.)
 * Test all methods (unit tests are mostly implemented, but live tests are missing)